Improved access to agricultural and veterinary chemicals program

 However, Australian farmers sometimes have difficulties getting access to the particular uses of an agvet chemical that are available to overseas competitors.

-About the improved access to agvet chemicals initiative
+About the improved access to agvet chemicals program

-The initiative will improve access to agvet chemicals and increase the number of uses available to producers.
-To successfully deliver enduring improvements to access to agvet chemicals the initiative will:
+The program will improve access to agvet chemicals and increase the number of uses available to producers.
+To successfully deliver enduring improvements to access to agvet chemicals the program will:

 - Improve the ability of producers to effectively share their needs and priorities for uses of agvet chemicals between themselves, grower groups, chemical companies and government.